 Now let me tell you a little bit about the whole island of Cebu.
 Cebu is one of many islands located in the prettiest region of the Philippines, the Central Visayas.
 Inside Central Visayas, you can find several amazing beach destinations such as:

 - Boracay Island (northeast of Cebu)

 - Bohol Island (southeast of Cebu)

 - Palawan Island (west of Cebu)

-I have to say that 10 days is not enough to see it all and in 2016 I’m planning to go back to the Philippines and get lost in Central Visayas, that it was by far, my favorite stop on this amazing trip.
+I have to say that ten days is not enough to see it all and in 2016 I’m planning to go back to the Philippines and get lost in Central Visayas, that it was by far, my favourite stop on this amazing trip.

 Visiting Cebu City

 The capital of Cebu (island) is Cebu (city) and it is the oldest city in the whole country and the main centre of trade, education, commerce and industry in the Visayas.
 I was in Cebu for 2~3 days but one of those days was raining cats and dogs and the other day I went to Mactan and Oslob.

 There are the only good photos I manage to click during my short stay at the city:

 But on the day of my arrival, I found out one of the most interesting cultural shocks between my culture and the Filipino culture: All Soul’s Day (or All Saint’s Day) is celebrated in a completely different way.